electron/electron/docs/api/crash-reporter.md

 ### `crashReporter.addExtraParameter(key, value)`

-* `key` String - Parameter key, must be no longer than 39 bytes.
+* `key` string - Parameter key, must be no longer than 39 bytes.
-* `value` String - Parameter value, must be no longer than 127 bytes.
+* `value` string - Parameter value, must be no longer than 127 bytes.

 Set an extra parameter to be sent with the crash report.
 The values specified here will be sent in addition to any values set via the `extra` option when